I do/teach/breathe science, science writing, and writing. Thanks for visiting.

 Monthly Newspaper Column: Citizen Science

-The Freeman's Journal (newspaper), Hometown Oneonta (newspaper), and AllOtsego.com (online version), central New York
+It has been my honor to support local journalism by writing for The Freeman's Journal (newspaper), Hometown Oneonta (newspaper), and AllOtsego.com (online version) for central/upstate New York.

 www.allotsego.com/citizen-science-introduction-to-citizen-science-finding-intellectual-security/ (p.
 8 of 1/26/23 newspapers)